 Aside from pockets for utility storage, work pants can also have reinforced panels for functionality and protection.
 For example, one common panel to have on work pants are double-layered knees so that you can be protected when kneeling or crawling.
 They also often have space where you can insert soft knee pads.

 Other areas of the pants often reinforced are the area of your pocket where you can clip your tape measure.
 This is so that the area is thicker, and your clip can have a better grip without falling off.
 Back pockets are also commonly reinforced so that they can hold up heavier tools.

 How Does It Work

-They work the same way your everyday jeans and pants do, but have added features that make them more useful at your work site.
-They look and feel the same—if not more comfortable—than normal jeans, and have the usual zipper and button closure.
+They work the same way your everyday jeans and pants do, but they have added features that make them more useful at your work site.
+They look and feel the same—if not more comfortable—than normal jeans and have the usual zipper and button closure.

 But these pants are made more durable so that they can be more long-lasting and can combat the elements at a worksite that can expose them to wear and tear quickly.

 They also work to protect you from minor injuries, especially when they have additional panels, knee pads, and scuff guards.

 Cotton is probably the most common material for making pants, so it’s no surprise that most work pants for electricians are made from 100% cotton.
 These make for work pants that can be used for casual wear or leisure too.